SrivathsanNayak/ethical-hacking-notes/picoCTF/picoGym/README.md

 * On a second glance, the numbers in the image include curly braces, that is, this could be the flag itself.

 * So, decoding the numbers using A1Z26 cipher, we get the flag.

+## Glory of the Garden

+* We are given an image file of a garden; using forensics we have to find the flag.

+* Using ```exiftool```, we get some details with regards to the image.

+* We do not get anything using ```binwalk``` or ```steghide``` as well.

+* However, using ```strings``` gives us the flag.

+## Scavenger Hunt

+* We are given a website link, we have to find the flag using that.

+* The first part of the flag is in the HTML code, can be viewed using Developer tools.

+* The second part is included in the CSS code.

+* The third part is found in the /robots.txt file, as the clue is given in JS code about Google indexing its webpage.

+* The fourth part is found out from the Apache server clue given in the /robots.txt file; that is, /.htaccess.

+* The fifth part is derived from the fact that the webpage has been created on a Mac computer, so we have to go to /.DS_Store to get the final part of the flag.